Esri/arcgis-runtime-samples-android/java/line-of-sight-geoelement/README.md

 A line of sight will display between a point on the Empire State Building (observer) and a taxi (target).
 The taxi will drive around a block and the line of sight should automatically update.
 The taxi will be highlighted and blinking when it is visible.
-Any portion of the line of sight that is blocked will be red.
+A red segment on the line means the view between observer and target is obstructed, whereas cyan means the view is unobstructed.
 You can change the observer height with the slider to see how it affects the target's visibility.

 ## How it works